 Tempered glass works well for freezer storage.
 Just be sure to leave space at the top, change temperatures gradually and leave plenty of space around the container.

 Buying clothes second hand not only saves you money but ensures that the second hand clothes you purchase have an extra long lease on life.
 Once clothes are the end of thier useful life as clothes, they can be torn up and made into rags and cleaning cloths that can be rewashed and used for many years more.

 There are a number of brands out there that sell eco friendly shoes that use recycled plastic or are plastic-free.

 3. Buy clothing made of biodegradable and natural fibers

-Cloth such as hemp is a fantastic natural fibre and is both environmentally friendly to produce as well as being highly durable
+Cloth using material such as hemp or bamboo make for fantastic natural fibre fabrics that is both environmentally friendly to produce as well as being highly durable

 1. Use bar soap to wash hands and body (packaging free)